info@tourgytourz.com +27 60 311 8040 Sandton, South Africa WhatsApp us

 Planning Safari Travel for International Students Coming to Africa

-Kruger vs Serengeti: Which is Better for Students?
+Kruger vs Serengeti: Which Is Better for Students?

 Kruger National Park, South Africa

-• Strong choice for first-time safari travellers
+• Strong choice for first-time safari travellers.

-• Good for short student breaks and educational wildlife trips
+• Good for short student breaks and educational wildlife trips.

 View Kruger Safaris